RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 1. The VM is **correct without trapping**.
 1. Its termination results in **success or failure** (0 or 1).
-1. All instructions and all stack operations **branch on failure**.
-1. Each element on the return stack records **subroutine success or failure**.
-1. Inability to call a subroutine is treated as **subroutine failure**.
-1. An illegal instruction causes **subroutine failure**.
 1. A naked illegal instruction causes **VM failure**.
 1. Addressing is **absolute** and **word-indexed** (1 cell = 1 word).
 1. *Address space* is **32 signed bits** (the 16 GiB from word -2147483648 to word 2147483647).